SIBarcodeNetwork/BWP-FIMS-and-LIMS/Docs/assembling_contigs.rst

 Additional Information
 ----------------------

 It is possible to re-trim trace sequences using different parameters at any stage.
 To do so, select the traces for re-trimming and follow the steps outlined above.
 The only difference is the "Annotate new trimmed regions" option should be selected to have the new trims replace the old trims.
-When a trace sequence is re-trimmed, it stores the history of trims in the "Notes" tab for each trace.
+When a trace sequence is re-trimmed, it stores the history of trims in the "Info" tab for each trace.

 Manually trimming traces is also an option.
 To manually trim a trace, select a region at the end of the trace in the Sequence View, click "Annotate" and choose "Trimmed" for the annotation type.
 If a trace has multiple trimmed annotations for the same region, the largest trimmed annotation will be used.